Resonant Spectrum Analysis of the Conductance of Open Quantum System and Three Types of Fano Parameter: Resonant states

 for $x_{\alpha}$ on any lead $\alpha $, where $|\psi_n\rangle$ is the right-eigenfunction and $\langle \tilde{\psi}_n|$ is the left-eigenfunction~\cite{Zeldovich60,Hokkyo65,Romo68,Berggren70,Gyarmati71,Romo80,Berggren82,Berggren96,Madrid05,Nakanishi58,PPT1991}.
 (Note that $\langle \tilde{\psi}_n|^\dagger\neq|\psi_n\rangle$ in general.)
 The thus-obtained eigen-wave-number

 as well as the corresponding eigenenergy

 are generally complex numbers.
+The complex eigenenergy is possible because the corresponding eigenfunction~\eqref{eq6} is outside the Hilbert space for the complex wave number~\eqref{eq15}.
 Note here that we have two Riemann sheets of $E$ for the entire complex plane of $k$ (Fig.~\ref{fig:distribution_eigen}).
 A branch cut $-2t<E<2t$ with two branch points $E=\pm 2t$ connects the two Riemann sheets.

 The discrete eigenstates thus obtained are classified as follows (Table~\ref{tab1} and Fig.~\ref{fig:distribution_eigen}).
 First, the eigenstates with $\kappa_n>0$ are necessarily on the imaginary axis $\Re k=0$ or on the edge of the Brillouin zone $\Re k=\pi$.
 (In systems with continuous space, the bound states exist only on the imaginary $k$ axis; the bound states on the line $\Re k =\pi$ appear because the leads of the present system are lattice systems and hence the energy band~\eqref{eq110} has an upper bound.)
-By putting $\kappa_n>0$ in Eq.~(\ref{eq6}), we see that the eigenstates are in fact bound states.
+By putting $\kappa_n>0$ in eq.~(\ref{eq6}), we see that the eigenstates are in fact bound states.
 Hereafter, we use the subscript $p$ and the superscript `b' for the bound states as in $k^\textrm{b}_p$ and $E^\textrm{b}_p$.
 The bound states with ${k_\textrm{r}}^\textrm{b}_p=0$ have real negative eigenenergies $E_p^\textrm{b}<-2t$ while the bound states with ${k_\textrm{r}}^\textrm{b}_p=\pi$ have real positive ones $E_p^\textrm{b}>2t$.

 Next, the eigenstates in the fourth quadrant of the $k$ plane are referred to as the resonant states.
 Hereafter, we use the subscript $l$ and the superscript `res' for the resonant states as in $k^\textrm{res}_l$ and $E^\textrm{res}_l$.
 The corresponding eigenenergies are in the lower half of the second Riemann sheet of the $E$ plane: ${E_\textrm{i}}^\textrm{res}_l<0$.